arangodb/arangodb/Documentation/Books/Manual/Graphs/README.md

 or you use anonymous graph queries, where you specify a list of edge collections to take into account in that query.
 To only follow friend edges, you would specify `friend_edges` as sole edge collection.

-Both approaches have advantages and disadvantages. `FILTER` operations on ede attributes will do comparisons on each traversed edge, which may become CPU-intense.
+Both approaches have advantages and disadvantages. `FILTER` operations on edge attributes will do comparisons on each traversed edge, which may become CPU-intense.
 When not *finding* the edges in the first place because of the collection containing them is not traversed at all, there will never be a reason to actualy check for their `type` attribute with `FILTER`.